-School enrolment zones stops schools from getting overcrowded, and gives children who live in the school area (the zone) a guarantee that they can go to their local school.
+School enrolment zones stop schools from getting overcrowded, and give children who live in the school area (the zone) a guarantee that they can go to their local school.

 - What does zoning mean?

 - How do I know if a school has zoning and whether I'm in their zone?

 - What if I want to enrol my child at a school, but I'm not in their zone?

 - What if there are more applicants than places?